jsksjs/Conceded-Tribal-Lands/README.md

 Features rebindable hotkeys and selective object manipulation.
 R/L Click on any object to focus and your actions will manipulate said object.

-Showcases the lands ceded by Native tribes as well as tracking the tribes through the past and present.
+Showcases the lands ceded by Native tribes as well as keeping track of past and present tribes through our history.